metablaster/ASM-Formatter/README.md

 }
 ```

-Update configuration above to match correct encoding of source files, for ANSI encoded files you
+Update configuration above to match correct encoding of source files, for ANSI encoded files you\
 can omit `--encoding` option.

 Program syntax is simple: `asmformat.exe path\filename.asm [--encoding ansi|utf8|utf16|utf16le]`

-Then simply open some assembly file in `VSCode` and click on menu `Terminal -> Run Task...` and
+Then simply open your assembly source file in `VSCode` and click on menu `Terminal -> Run Task...`\
-choose `asm: format` which will format currently opened file.
+and choose `asm: format` option which will format currently opened file.

 If you're using some other code editor see if it's configurable to run executable against currently
 opened file.\